NCCA/WebGPU/README.md

 Work in progress python / WebGPU demos for next academic year.

-Need to install at least wgpu numpy and PySide6
+Need to install at least wgpu numpy and PySide6 nccapy